Skip to content

 • Advising and drafting particulars of claim to enforce a without prejudice settlement agreement made in relation to a defamation claim.

-• Representing a fertility clinic against a contractual claim brought by a staffing agency alleging they had employed a nurse directly in order to avoid fees.
+• Representing a fertility clinic against a contractual claim brought by a staffing agency alleging they had employed a nurse directly in order to avoid contractual fees.

 • Successfully representing a firm of estate agents against a contractual claim that they had failed to repay a commitment fee to a prospective tenant.